AARADHYAPATEL/Aaradhya-JS/README.md

 # Aaradhya-JS
-This contains my JavaScript files
+This contains my JavaScript files but the Javascript is inside the HTML files